 - Fitness equipment at more than 16,000 gyms and community locations across the country

 - Group exercise classes for all fitness levels

 - Social networking through community events centered around health and wellness

 - Online education, including nutrition and fitness tips

 The frequency with which you need prescription drugs can go up as you age — as can the cost of those drugs.

-To fight back against the high cost of prescription drugs, try using a prescription savings app to help you comparison shop for the best price on your medications.
+To fight back against the high cost of prescription drugs, try using an app to help you comparison shop for the best price on your prescriptions.

 It can be easy to save money in retirement if you know how to get started.
 And without the distractions of work and a young family, you can really focus on becoming mindful about how you spend your money in your golden years.
 Maybe you’ve even come up with some creative ways to save money in retirement on your own.
 If so, we’d love to hear from you!

 Have even more ideas about how to save money in retirement?
-Please share them in the comments below!
+Please share them in our Clark.com Community!